European-Unified-ID/EUID-docs/docs/intro.md

 - **Interoperable**: The framework allows other identity solutions (commercial and proprietary) to integrate and provide EUID tokens with their offerings.

-- **Secure and encrypted data**: EUID leverages multiple layers of security to protect user and other participant data.
+- **Secure and encrypted data**: EUID leverages multiple layers of security to help protect user and other participant data.

 - **Consumer control**: Consumers can opt out of EUID at any time through the [Transparency and Control Portal](https://transparentadvertising.eu).